xiyusullos/axios-rest/readme.md

-# Requests-REST: A RESTful client based on requests
+# Axios-REST: A RESTful client based on axios

 This library intends to provide an elegant RESTful client.